 1) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP?

-- 2) How well does the methodology match and achieve the objectives set out in the RFP? - 3) Does the methodology interface with the time schedule in the RFP?
+- 2) How well does the methodology match and achieve the objectives set out in the RFP? - 3) Does the methodology interface with the time schedule?

 SEC.
 5.07 MANAGEMENT PLAN FOR THE PROJECT (5%)